MiraR123/POC_Data_Engineer/README.md

 ### Mira Radhakrishnan

 ## Overview

-This project demonstrates an end-to-end ETL workflow where Terraform is used to provision AWS infrastructure including:
-- An S3 bucket for source data and output results
-- Glue database and tables using crawlers
+This project demonstrates an end-to-end ETL workflow where Terraform is used to provision AWS infrastructure including an S3 bucket for source data and output results, Glue database and tables using crawlers, and IAM roles.
-- IAM roles for permissions

 A Glue Python job is defined to read source CSV data via Athena, calculate lag time between user events, and write the results back to S3 in CSV format.

----

 ## How It Works